 Some major manufacturers are no longer making their boots in America (more on that below), so we set out to find cowboy boots that are still made in the USA.
-Below is our research, including our entire list of findings, tons of details about each one.
+Below is our research, including our entire list of findings, and tons of details about each one.

 Full List of Cowboy Boot Brands Made in the USA